 Writing these books came as something of an accident.
 I didn't "get the bug" to write.
 Instead, I just started writing down thoughts about my submarine career, which eventually became the backbone for Death From Below.
-Boneyard Almanac (all three volumes) came into being as a byproduct of my aviation photography.
+Boneyard Almanac (all four volumes) came into being as a byproduct of my aviation photography.
 After numerous visits to Davis-Monthan AFB, I suddenly had a few thousand photos along with a desire to share them.

 I hope you enjoy all four!